Types of Superannuation Contributions and Caps

 Tax Treatment

 Concessional contributions (CC) are typically subject to a tax of 15%.
-The exception is when your adjusted taxable income was greater than $300,000 up until 30 June 2017, or $250,000 from that date forward; these contributions are subject to an additional tax of 15% (an effective tax rate of 30%).
+The exception is when your adjusted taxable income was greater than $300,000 up until 30 June 2017, or $250,000 from that date forward; these contributions are subject to an additional tax of 15% (equating to an effective tax rate of 30%).

 Non-Concessional Contributions (NCC) - In Summary